-2.2.1 LANDMATE PFT dataset Version 1.0
+2.2.1 LANDMATE PFT dataset Version 1.1

-130 The LANDMATE PFT dataset Version 1.0 for the year 2015 is used as a basemap from which the land cover changes are computed with the LUT (Sect.
+- The LANDMATE PFT dataset Version 1.1 for the year 2015 is used as a basemap as a starting point for the land cover changes 145 that are computed with the LUT (Sect.
 2.3).
-Background maps, required for the LUT, are generated depending on the HLZ for the grass, shrub, and forest PFTs, respectively, based on the CWTs described in Reinhart et al. (submitted).
-For example, the background map for the forest PFT group consists of forest PFT fractions that are most likely to grow given the HLZ for each land point respectively.
-If applied to other regions, this map would need to be adjusted for the dominant vegetation cover of the region, e.g., for Australia, where temperate broadleaf evergreen forest is one of the dominant forest types.
+Background maps, required for the LUT, are generated depending on the HLZ for the grass, shrub, and tree PFTs, respectively, based on the CWTs described in Reinhart et al. (2022b).
+For example, the background map for the tree PFT group consists of tree PFT fractions that are most likely to grow given the HLZ for each land point respectively.
+If applied to other regions, this map would need to be adjusted for the dominant vegetation cover of the 150 region, e.g., for Australia, where temperate broadleaf evergreen forest is one of the dominant forest types.